 Once you’ve decided on the mortgage loan that’s right for you, it’s time to pick a lender and submit your application.
 You might have already done this to become pre-approved, which makes this step much easier.
 In general, it’s best to compare multiple lenders on their rates, fees, and down payment requirements to ensure you’re getting the best deal.
 Submit your application and documentation to your chosen lender, and wait!
 In most cases, As soon as you’re approved, you’re ready to close on your new home!

-Here's a calculator that can help you determine which loan is best for you.
-Do you still have questions, or want to talk to a mortgage expert?
-We have advisors at NASB available to help you.
-Reach us at 855-455-0753 or click here for more help.
+Here's a calculator to help you determine which loan is best for you.
+Do you still have questions or want to talk to a mortgage expert?
+We have advisors at NASB who are available to help you.
+Reach us at 888-661-1982 or click here for more help.